Types of Clipless Pedal...

 Find the ball of your foot

-If you are anatomically perfect, the cleats should point at the front of your shoe.
+If you are anatomically perfect, the cleats should point to the front of your shoe.

 This method worked